djalbat/easy-drag-and-drop/README.md

   ...
 }

-Object.assign(DragDiv.prototype, dragMixins);
 ```

-Finally, note that dropping a drag element onto a drop element results in no changes to either by default.
-You must add the required behaviour.
-In the examples, for example, and in the listings above, the drag element is simply removed when it is dropped.
-Be careful of re-positioning drag elements in the DOM when they are successfully dropped, as they have several event handlers.
+Finally, note that dropping a drag element onto a drop element results in no changes to either by default and you must add the required behaviour.
+In the examples, for example, the drag element is simply removed when it is dropped.
+Be careful of re-positioning drag elements in the DOM when they are successfully dropped, by the way, as they have several event handlers.
 You are better off removing and re-creating them.

 ## Building